-Coriander - Wikipedia All parts of the plant are edible, but the fresh leaves, the dried seeds, and the roots are the parts most traditionally used in cooking It is used in certain cuisines, like Peruvian, Mexican, Indian and Southeast Asian It is a soft plant growing to 50 cm (20 in) tall
+Coriander - Wikipedia All parts of the plant are edible, with the fresh leaves and dried seeds most traditionally used in cooking It is included in Peruvian, Mexican, Indian and Southeast Asian cuisines It is a soft plant growing to 50 cm (20 in) tall

 Cilantro vs Coriander: What’s the Difference? | Food Network Fresh cilantro and fresh coriander are the same thing, just with different names depending on where they're grown and used In the U S , cilantro refers to the leafy green part and stems, whereas